TrusteroP2P/trusterop2p.github.io/README.md

 easily avoid almost all forms of cryptoanalysis.
 Additionally, it's also a good idea to encrypt the messages with AES by using an additional password that protects the room name and the message contents.
 Lastly some useful libraries are included but not used such as NACL which may also be good for future use.
+The signing and verifying of messages guarantees that no "man in the middle" could intercept communication.
+Also the padding protects against "chosen cipher" and other forms of cryptoanalysis respectively.
+Of course all of this is considering that the users of this application use secure and open source hardware and devices.

 This chat program is still somewhat complete and probably more secure than almost anything else out there.
 It supports encrypted webRTC phone calls, both RSA and AES encryption, messages in storage are encrypted,